STEM with ELLs

 - Use for planning before building.

-- Use to reflect on a STEM challenge after it has been completed.
+- After a challenge, use to reflect on a STEM challenge after it has been completed.

 - Use sentence frames.